Blog | Personal Finance

 the online game that increases your financial iq - play now

-Growing up, I had two influences in my life who shaped my views on money.
+Growing up, Robert Kiyosaki had two influences in his life who shaped his views on money.

-My poor dad, my natural dad, didn’t think money was important.
+Robert’s poor dad, his natural dad, didn’t think money was important.
 He valued the traditional things most people value, a good education, security, a nice home, a modest life.

-My rich dad, my best friend’s dad, believed money was immensely important.
+Robert’s rich dad, his best friend’s dad, believed money was immensely important.
 He felt that all the things he held most dear in life would not be possible if he didn’t have money.

-As a kid, I had to take both these views into account in order to decide what I believed about money.
-The thing is most people never even go this far.
-They simply blindly believe whatever they are taught about money, or they rebel against what they were taught.
+As a kid, Robert took both views into account in order to decide what he believed about money.
+The thing is, most people never even go this far.
+They either blindly believe whatever they are taught about money, or they rebel against what they were taught.

-My rich dad taught me there were always two sides to a coin, and that’s where most people stop.
-But, he told me, there is another side to a coin that most people don’t pay attention to.
-It’s the side of the coin.
+Rich dad taught that there were always two sides to a coin, and that’s where most people stop.
+But, as he told Robert, there is another side to a coin that most people don’t pay attention to.
+It’s the edge of the coin.
 Most often the truth is not found on one side of the coin or the other, but instead it is found on the edge...the point between points.

-What do you believe about money?
-Do you need it?
+What do you believe is the purpose of money?

 Most people don't take the time to sit down and understand what they really believe about money.
 For some, money is the root of all evil, to be avoided at all cost, not talked about, and demonized.
 People who make money are the enemy.
 It's the rich against the poor.